 The time immediately after birth is important for mom and baby.
 We encourage you to hold your newborn skin-to-skin soon after birth and will help you to do so, even if you need a C-section.

-Our specially trained staff offer breastfeeding support right away, with the first feeding as soon as baby is ready.
+All our mother-baby registered nurses (RNs) have received lactation training and are ready to give breastfeeding support right away, with the first feeding as soon as baby is ready.
 You and your baby will be fully assessed before and after all transfers of care, including to the mother-baby unit.

 When you're ready, you’ll move out of Labor & Delivery to more fully recover and bond with your baby in the mother-baby unit.
 All the rooms in this unit are private, with private bathrooms and large windows for natural light.
 We have safety and security measures in place so you can rest easy.